What Is Ethical Secondhand Fashion?

 One of the easiest ways of knowing whether a secondhand clothing retailer is ethical is by selling your own clothes to them!
 And many do.
 According to the same study above, 50% of those aged 16-24 have turned their unwanted fashion into cash by selling unwanted clothes.
 The number doing this for the wider age range is around 35%.

-When you sell your clothes to a secondhand dealer, you’ll know their vetting process, how much they pay sellers, and
+When you sell your clothes to a secondhand dealer, you’ll know their vetting process, how much they pay sellers, and what their process is for verifying the authenticity of designer goods.

-But while this can be one way of reducing the amount of clothing we all have in our closets, you should be aware that clothing rental carries a higher CO2 footprint than buying secondhand, because the clothes are driven to and from your house, and then to and from the dry-cleaners in between rentals.
+But note this: while this can be one way of reducing the amount of clothing we all have in our closets, you should be aware that clothing rental carries a higher CO2 footprint than buying secondhand, because the clothes are driven to and from your house, and then to and from the dry-cleaners in between rentals.

 What Is Ethical Secondhand Fashion?

-Of course, this is nothing new, but the practice is becoming more widespread thanks to social media and platforms such as Depop.
-The situation is making thrifted clothing so expensive in some cases that Dazed recently published an article in which Depop users confessed they were almost “encouraged” to ditch thrifting and shop from fast fashion stores instead, since prices of secondhand clothing was becoming too high.
+In fact, Dazed recently published an article in which Depop users confessed they were almost “encouraged” to ditch thrifting and shop from fast fashion stores instead, since prices of secondhand clothing were becoming so high.

 So, What Is Ethical Secondhand Fashion?